-S.I.U. offers a variety of academic courses, briefly outlined below.
-These courses are offered through the School of Foreign Languages and School of Business (the School of International Education is a separate program offered through Fort Hays State University).
+Sias offers a variety of academic courses, taught primarily through two departments: the School of Foreign Languages and School of Business (the School of International Education is a separate program offered through Fort Hays State University).

 Academic teachers prepare lectures and discussions for classes of 60 students on average, and multimedia classrooms are assigned for these courses.
 The full-time teaching load for academics is 12 class hours a week, providing ample time for preparation and meeting with students.
 Textbooks and other resources, including supervision, are provided.

 Applicants with corresponding degrees, teaching experience or work experience in an academic course discipline will be considered for openings.

 We will not have confirmed openings for Fall until late March, but we can discuss course options in an interview with you.
 Follow our updates on Facebook with the hashtag #TeachAcademicsInAsia

 – 2 Cross-culture Communication (1 semester SIE course where teacher switches to Oral English second semester)

 – 2 for GLE and UNIV (introduction to US College Level Courses)